Universal credit is government programme that supports you if you are on a low income, or unemployed.

 If you currently receive DLA but are deemed not to qualify for Personal Independence Payments when you have your assessment, your DLA will be withdrawn.

-Changes in the Welfare Reform Act will see Local Housing Allowance rates increase by the Consumer Price Index rather than the more generous Retail Prices Index.
+Local Housing Allowance rates now increase by the Consumer Price Index rather than the more generous Retail Prices Index.

-This move is likely to see the payments you'll receive grow more slowly over time compared to what you would have been paid using the old system.
+This means the payments you receive may grow more slowly over time compared to what you would have been paid using the old system.

-A 12 month limit is set to be introduced to contributory Employment and Support Allowance (ESA) claims.
+A 12 month limit was introduced to contributory Employment and Support Allowance (ESA) claims.

 After 12 months, the benefit will be withdrawn and replaced in full or in part with income-related ESA.